metabase/metabase/README.md

 For a more detailed walkthrough, check out our [Getting Started](docs/getting-started.md) guide.

+# Metabase Discussion

+Use this for general question/support or discuss about Metabase: [Metabase Discussion](http://discourse.metabase.com)

 # Frequently Asked Questions

 Some questions come up over and over again.
 Check here first: